 The Hanko Front Museum is easy to find.
 We are on highway 25 (Hankoniementie, Hangöuddsvägen) mid-way between the cities of Tammisaari and Hanko.
 The museum is just off the road near the village of Lappohja (Lappvik).

-Driving time from Hanko is also around 15–20 minutes.
+Driving time from Hanko and Tammisaari is around 15–20 minutes.

-There is a new, large parking area at the museum,
+There is a large parking area at the museum.

 Children under 16